Leantime/leantime/README.md

 ### Installation (Development) ###

-There are two ways to install a develoment setup of LeanTime.
+There are two ways to install a development setup of LeanTime.
 The first (but most techical) is to install all pieces of the system locally.
 The second (and prefered method) is to use a docker containerized development environment.

 #### Local Development Installation ####